OL-PlugMap/ol-themes-ext/README.md

 ---
 ## Changelog
+- 0.0.9
+    - Added support for static vector layers so you can use the same styling function for dynamic data
+    - Removed some logs
+- 0.0.8
+    - Added support for a pattern fill
 - 0.0.7
     - Added getCategoryByKey and getCategories to the map object
     - added getLayerByKey to the category object
     - added metadata to the layer object
+    - Modified getFeaturesInView and getFeaturesUnderPixel to await the tiles to be loaded
 - 0.0.6
     - Added getFeaturesInView to mvt layers
     - Added async getFeaturesUnderPixel to mvt layers